 - Ask all the students:

 How do you know if there are any more?

 How do you know if two answers are alike?

-Mary the milk lady had a square milk crate that could hold 16 bottles.
-In how many ways can she put four strawberry milk bottles in the crate so that they form a line?
+Hannah has another square milk crate.
+It can hold 16 bottles.
+In how many ways can she put four cartons of milk in her crate so that they form a line?

-The easiest way to be systematic here is to look at where the end bottle of the three in a line can be.
-Just take it systematically round the crate starting at, say, the top left-hand corner of the crate.
-This appears to give 3 answers but 1 and 3 are alike because a quarter turn of the crate will take 1 into 3.
+To be systematic, look at where the end carton of the three in a line can be.
+Work round the crate starting at the top left-hand corner of the crate.
+This appears to give 3 answers but 1 and 3 are alike because a quarter turn of the crate will take 1 to 3.
 So we have two non-alike arrangements here.
 (See the Solution to the Strawberry Milk problem.)

-we also now know that we don’t have to think of any other end bottle as being in a corner square.
+We also now know that we don’t have to think of any other end carton as being in a corner square.
 This is because any such possibility and 1 or 2 would be alike.
-Just try the quarter turn test test.
+Try the quarter turn test.

 So there are three different solutions, 1, 2, and 4.